shredthaGNAR/stars/README.md

 * [Pitmairen/selection-search](https://github.com/Pitmairen/selection-search): Search extension for the chrome web browser
 * [bitwarden/self-host](https://github.com/bitwarden/self-host): Bitwarden's self-hosted release repository
 * [mikeroyal/Self-Hosting-Guide](https://github.com/mikeroyal/Self-Hosting-Guide): Self-Hosting Guide.
 Learn all about  locally hosting (on premises & private web servers) and managing software applications by yourself or your organization.
 Including Cloud, LLMs, WireGuard, Automation, Home Assistant, and Networking.
+* [pluja/Selfhosted-Google-Photos-Alternative](https://github.com/pluja/Selfhosted-Google-Photos-Alternative): A complete guide on exiting Google, Amazon or any proprietary service Photos storage with all the features you would want.
 * [LeeluPradhan/Service-accounts-seperator-AutoRclone](https://github.com/LeeluPradhan/Service-accounts-seperator-AutoRclone): To split google service accounts after 10 accounts, to add in google group easily and use autorclone!
 * [aderyabin/ServPane](https://github.com/aderyabin/ServPane): A launchd menu bar app for Mac
 * [navorite/sessionic](https://github.com/navorite/sessionic): A browser extension to save, manage and restore sessions and tabs.